 Holding the paradox of relative and absolute truth as indivisible, simultaneous and equally true, throws us into a new territory of consciousness about being in the world.
 Even in the upper reaches of tantric practice, the full realization of the true nature of the Two Truths is approached gradually.

 The highest attainment is the rarified domain where there is no remaining distinction between absolute and relative reality.
 There are no further fabrications of meditative practice necessary or useful, or even possible.
 There is nothing further to accomplish.
 There is only realization just as it is, of phenomena as both conditioned and as utterly insubstantial.
 There is no belief in something as true or false.
 There is no faith in what might be that is not yet.
 There is no need for hope as everything is utterly perfect as it is.
 There is no distinction between being and doing.
 Being becomes doing, which is the fruition of achieving a union of realization and action.
+A kind of sacred activism.
 There is no further possibility of separating practice from action, the internal from the external universe or, for that matter, self from other.
 Inter-being becomes the only choice.

 This function is what Tsoknyi Rinpoche calls “mere I.”

 The mereness of things actually allows us to intelligently, compassionately, and creatively engage in the drama of life without a lot of attachment and grasping.
 It is the light touch: open, fully present, flexible, and gutsy.
-This I is neither something truly existent (permanent, independent, singular) nor nonexistent—it is simply mere.
+This “I” is neither something truly existent (permanent, independent, singular) nor nonexistent—it is simply mere.

 Action in the world becomes the expression of a new ethic of finding no enemies, defending no beliefs, acting spontaneously with full and irrevocable positive regard for every being just as they are, exactly where they are.
-This union, this unity of appearance and emptiness as mutually reinforcing aspects of a single truth implies the absence of belief, the continuous release of any form of reifying ego definition or reinforcement.
+This union of appearance and emptiness as mutually reinforcing aspects of a single truth implies the absence of belief, the continuous release of any form of reifying ego definition or reinforcement.
 This is not to say that individuality completely disappears.
 That’s the beauty of relative truth, isn’t it?
 It’s true.
 How handy!
 The intellect may still operate and there is certainly a consciousness, but there is no longer anything to defend.

 The New Story is not new.
 The more beautiful world our hearts know is possible is already here.
 It has always been here.
 We have only to realize that we are the ones who have constructed the obstacles to knowing it.
 Samsara is Nirvana.
 There is nothing to strive for.
 All we have left is the choice we make in every moment about how we embody this knowing, this one taste.